(Formerly the Google DoubleClick Ad Exchange (AdX) Seller Program Guidelines)

-Starting August 12, 2020, Google will rely on the European Commission’s Standard Contractual Clauses (SCCs) for transfers of online advertising and measurement personal data out of the European Economic Area, the UK, or Switzerland.
-For Processor Services, Google is updating the Google Ads Data Processing Terms to include the SCCs for transfers of personal data to processors established in third countries.
-For Controller Services, Google is updating the Google Ads Controller-Controller Data Protection Terms to include the SCCs for transfers of personal data to controllers established in third countries.
-Where there is a relevant transfer of personal data, the SCCs incorporated into Partner’s contract with Google will apply.
+Google relies on the European Commission’s Standard Contractual Clauses (SCCs) for transfers of online advertising and measurement personal data out of the European Economic Area, the UK, or Switzerland.
+For Processor Services, the Google Ads Data Processing Terms include the SCCs for transfers of personal data to processors established in third countries.
+For Controller Services, the Google Ads Controller-Controller Data Protection Terms include the SCCs for transfers of personal data to controllers established in third countries.
+Where there is a relevant transfer of personal data, the SCCs incorporated into partner’s contract with Google apply.

 If Partner processes personal data that originated in the European Economic Area, the UK, or Switzerland and that is made available by Google in connection with Partner's use of Google Ad Manager, then:

 - Partner must only use that personal data in a manner consistent with the consent provided by the data subject to whom it relates;